What is Vertical Reflex Therapy (VRT)?

-VRT is incorporated into a conventional reflexology treatment and is used at the beginning and/or end of a treatment.
+Vertical Reflex Therapy is incorporated into a conventional reflexology treatment and is used at the beginning and/or end of the session.
 It is done in a standing (vertical) position, and the reflexes on the top of the feet are worked instead of the soles of the feet.

-When standing we are bearing weight down onto the feet; this seems to create a faster and more direct link between the reflexes and parts of the body, thereby accelerating the response.
-The hands are also worked in conjunction with the feet and also ‘zonal triggers’ around the ankles.
-This creates a stronger link between the hands and feet.
+When standing we are bearing weight down onto the feet and this seems to create a more direct link between the foot reflexes and parts of the body, thereby accelerating the response.
+The hands can also be worked in conjunction with the feet, to create a stronger link between the two, especially when using the ‘zonal triggers’ around the ankles.

-Lynne Booth pioneered the VRT technique when working in a residential nursing home with wheelchair patients.
-Working on the soles of the feet was not an option for her, so, adapting to circumstances, she found she could obtain excellent results from pressing the patients foot firmly onto the foot rest of their wheelchair while working on the upper part of their foot.
+Lynne Booth pioneered the VRT technique when working as a reflexologist in a residential nursing home with wheelchair patients.
+Working on the soles of the feet was not an option for her so adapting to circumstances, she found she could get excellent results from pressing the patient’s foot firmly onto the foot rest of their wheelchair and work on the upper part of their foot.

-For terms and conditions see the reflexology page
+For terms and fees click here for the reflexology page

 Useful VRT links